-I am Interim Chair and Professor in the Department of Management Sciences in the Faculty of Engineering, where I direct the Touchlab, and the Associate Director of the Games Institute at the University of Waterloo.
+I am Chair and Professor in the Department of Management Science and Engineering in the Faculty of Engineering, where I direct the Touchlab, and the Associate Director of the Games Institute at the University of Waterloo.
 I am also cross-appointed in the Department of Systems Design Engineering and the Cheriton School of Computer Science.

 I graduated with a Ph.D. from the University of Calgary in the department of Computer Science.
 I completed my Ph.D. under the supervision of Dr. Sheelagh Carpendale and was a member of InnoVis in the Interactions Lab.